The Very Real Benefits of Gardening Therapy

 4. Gardening is a Good Workout

-Gyms are closed, parks restricted, it can be tricky to find a way to be active while we wait for things to normalize.
+With everything going on the gym may not be a viable option for many people right now so as we wait for things to normalize, there is always exercise in the garden.
 Being in the garden, digging, pulling weeds, and planting all are great forms of exercise.
 You'll be working different muscle groups and burning some calories.
 No, it’s not the same as a Crossfit session, but it’s better than nothing!

 We look forward to seeing or speaking with you soon.
 Happy Therapy!